 Do not inspect or adjust drive belt tension when the belt or drive system is wet or hot.
-This will result in improper adjustment.
+Improper adjustment will result.
 Cleaning the drive belt will maximize belt and sprocket life and minimize drive line noise.
 Clean the belt at every tire change.
 Clean the belt more often if riding in dirty, dusty or high debris environments.